 Coursework solutions are released shortly after the examples classes.
 This means that there is no opportunity for extensions to the deadline.

-Your final coursework mark will be calculated by taking the best eight marks from the ten sessions.
+Your final coursework mark will be calculated by taking the best eight marks from the ten weeks.
 This means that you can do badly in one or two sessions without impacting your final mark.
 If you miss more than two sessions due to ill-health or circumstances outside your control, you must submit mitigating circumstances

 The examples classes are for you to get feedback on your work.
 They are not for you to do the work.
 If you attend an examples class and tell a marker that you're "not ready to be marked yet", you will get a mark of 0 for that exercise.